pegasystems/docker-pega-web-ready/README.md

 the `docker ps` command to print out the port bindings.
 Look for the 8080 port and connect to it from your web browser at `http://host:port/prweb`.

-To connect to the PR System Management application, use the 'docker ps' and look for the port mapped to 8090 and connect to it via a web browser at `http://host:port/prsysmgmt`.
+To connect to the PR System Management application, use the 'docker ps' command and look for the port mapped to 8090 and connect to it via a web browser at `http://host:port/prsysmgmt`.
 The login credentials are defined in the [tomcat-users.xml](conf/tomcat-users.xml) file and should be overridden by your own file.